 I did stop eating raw eggs when I was pregnant and if you’re immune-compromised you should do some more research.
-Probably prom legit sources and not internet blogs 😉
+Probably from legit sources and not internet blogs 😉

 You can also get salmonella from playing with chickens or eating lettuce.

-An unexpected bonus to keeping your eggs on the counter is that they’re always at room temperature with is better for baking!
+An unexpected bonus to keeping your eggs on the counter is that they’re always at room temperature which is better for baking!

 Store them Pointy Side Down